Fleeter Log #2 & #3Northern Neck, Hampton Roads & the Eastern Shore

 We are now officially on Virginia's Eastern Shore with the Chesapeake Bay on one side and the Atlantic Ocean on the other side.

-This one is at Harborton on the Chesapeake Bay side.
+This is at Hog Island Bay on the Atlantic side.